-Apple has a new mobile operating system specifically for iPad tablets.
+(Pocket-lint) - Apple has a new mobile operating system specifically for iPad and it's out now.
 It's called iPadOS, and it's based on iOS, Apple's operating system for iPhone.

 iPadOS features an updated Home screen, new multitasking options, improved Apple Pencil functionality, support for external drives, folder sharing in Files, and more.
-Here's everything you need to know about it, including when you can try it on your iPad.
+We've been testing it on two iPads - the iPad mini 5 and 2017 iPad Pro 12.9.

 What is iPadOS?

 When Apple debuted iPadOS at WWDC, it only said "iPadOS".
-However, developers and journalists alike noted the technical version number is iPadOS 13.
-If true, that would line it up with iOS 13, the next major operating system update coming to the iPhone.
-Both updates will officially land for consumers this autumn, so it would make sense for Apple to launch iPadOS as iPadOS 13.
+However, it was soon noted the technical version number is iPadOS 13 to line it up with iOS 13, the next major operating system update coming to the iPhone.

 iPadOS: The biggest new features